balena-io-experimental/balena-migrate/README.md

 # BalenaOS Migration

+**Please Note:** This Repository contains code that successfully migrated RPI and X86 devices to balena but as of April 2019 it is not being actively maintained any more.

+If you would like to migrate devices to balena please contact support on https://forums.balena.io/ .
+The balena team will be happy to provide a migration config and instructions for your devices.

 This project attempts to provide a generic solution to migrate a range of different device types running linux operating systems to balenaOS.